parsifalpan/simple-todo/README.md

 ### Node.js Installation

+You can use package managers to install node.js, but we recommend to use nvm for easier version management.

 #### Linux / macOS

-You can use package managers to install node.js, but we recommend to use [nvm](https://nodejs.org/en/download/) for easier version management.

 ```bash
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash